who-knows-inc/KEA_DAT_DevOps_2024_Autumn/00._Course_Material/00._Meta_Course_Material/exam_requirements_report.md

 https://www.youtube.com/watch?v=5CUF3bgazCE&themeRefresh=1

 Justifying text helps readability and gives the report a professional look.

+You will be docked if you do not do this.

 ---